What is the prostate?

 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the prostate.
 The cells are placed on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.
 When a diagnosis cannot be made with either of these procedures, a surgical biopsy may need to be considered.

 Bloodwork may also be recommended.
-This may show a higher than normal calcium level due to a protein produced by the tumor.
+This may show a high calcium level due to a protein produced by the tumor.
+Urine tests will often show high protein levels, red blood cells and possibly white blood cells and cancerous prostatic cells.

 How does this cancer typically progress?

 Staging (searching for potential spread to other locations in the body) is highly recommended.
-This may include bloodwork, urinalysis, X-rays of the lungs and/or abdomen, and a full abdominal ultrasound.
+This may include bloodwork, urinalysis, X-rays of the lungs and/or abdomen, a full abdominal ultrasound and possibly CT or MRI.
 If any lymph nodes are enlarged or feel abnormal, further sampling may be pursued to determine if spread is present.

 Even though prostatic cancers are associated with a high rate of spread, the local disease can become problematic as well.
 As the tumor grows it may completely compress, or grow into, the urethra, causing significant discomfort and potentially the inability to urinate.
 In these cases, surgery or surgical stent placement (to allow an opening for urine to flow through) may be discussed as palliative measures to reduce the impact of the disease and improve your pet’s quality of life.